 Not sure about logging in to your PLU student applicant portal?
 Connect with your PLU Admission Counselor, who can help get you started.

 Need more information about residence halls before deciding where to live?
 Visit the Residential Life website.
 If your Enrollment Deposit has already been paid but you still need to request your housing, you can complete the living plans & learning community application here.

 Submit your Free Application for Federal Student Aid (FAFSA) soon to ensure optimal financial aid awarding for the spring semester.
 The FAFSA is free, and it is the best way to see how much it will cost to attend PLU.
 (Note: PLU’s FAFSA school code is 003785).
 If you are unable to fill out the FAFSA (i.e. if an undocumented student), and are a resident of Washington state, you can instead complete the WASFA to be considered for need-based financial aid.

 Once your Offer of Financial Aid has been mailed, you also have the option to view it online on your student account information (Banner Web).
 Banner Web log-in instructions can be found here.

 Review your financial aid offer with your PLU Admission Counselor, who’s ready to schedule a meeting with you and your family to answer questions regarding scholarships, grants, loans, work study, and payment options.

-We are offering multiple ways for you to get to know PLU’s campus and community better, including on-campus visit options and on-line options like admission and information sessions, student panels, Zoom live tours and of course our virtual tour.
+We are offering multiple ways for you to get to know PLU’s campus and community better, including on-campus visit options and online options like Zoom live tours with a current student and of course our virtual tour.

 Your PLU ePass gives you access to your PLU student email (and full Google suite), Banner Self-Service (your student account, financial aid, grades, etc.), Sakai Learning Management (for classes), PLU library resources and more.